Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Validation with synthetic statistics

 In our validation experiments with synthetic data (\S\ref{sec:validation}), we measure the effectiveness of this method for identifying households actually in violation with precision and recall:

-Precision is the fraction of putative violations that can be matched to a true violation; recall is the fraction of true violations in successfully identified.
+Precision is the fraction of putative violations that can be matched to a true violation; recall is the fraction of true violations successfully identified.
 We also evaluate household precision and recall over population uniques---households that are unique within their blocks in the attackers' identified partial microdata (the match key) \citep{elamir_record_2006}.
 To increase precision, we imagine the attacker first detects blocks with at least one household in violation (Eq.~\ref{eq:csp}), then searches for households in violation only in those blocks.

-\textbf{Sampling attack (worst-case distributional baseline).} \citet{dick_confidence-ranked_2023} note that if the dataset distribution is very low entropy, an attacker could match reconstructed households to real households at a high rate by simply guessing rows that are likely under the data distribution.
-As a baseline, we imagine that an attacker has access to the empirical distribution of a {\synthbaselinesamplesize} microdata sample from each geographic state in the ground truth synthetic data $\tilde{D}$ (similar to {\pums}).
-Then the attacker constructs the ranking $R_\mathcal{S}$ by simply counting how often each attribute combination $R_i \in \mathcal{S}$ appears in violation in the empirical sample.
+\inlinesection*{Sampling attack (strong distributional baseline).} \citet{dick_confidence-ranked_2023} note that if the dataset distribution is very low entropy, an attacker could match reconstructed households to real households at a high rate by simply guessing rows that are likely under the data distribution.
+As a baseline for comparison, we imagine an attacker with previous knowledge of the configurations of households most likely to be in violation.
+Suppose the attacker has access to the empirical distribution of a {\synthbaselinesamplesize} microdata sample from each geographic state in the ground truth synthetic data $\tilde{D}$ (similar to {\pums}).
+Then the attacker constructs the ranking $R_\mathcal{S}$ by how frequently a household with each attribute combination $R_i \in \mathcal{S}$ appears in violation in the empirical sample.
+This imaginary attack serves as an unrealistically strong baseline for empirical inference from a microdata sample.
 In practice, such detailed information about the distribution of violating households is likely not available.
-In this case, the attack is extremely unrealistic because {\pums} includes neither subsidized status nor bedroom counts, the two variables necessary to identify violations of occupancy limits.
-This imaginary attack serves as a worst-case baseline for empirical inference from a microdata sample.
+In this case, the attack is especially unrealistic because {\pums} includes neither subsidized status nor bedroom counts, the two variables necessary to identify violations of occupancy limits.